nickserv/danamccurdy.com/_posts/2021-11-21-letting-go.md

 ---
 In this moment,
 I don't need a reason
-to do what I do.
+to do whatever I do.

 A reason
 is only an excuse,